 User experience is a subset of customer experience.
 Without good UX, you likely won’t be able to develop a positive customer experience.

 UX is all about products.
 CX is all about people and products.
+UX has a direct impact on CX based on how the end user feels about the product or service you offer.

 Both concepts work together to create a customer journey with no friction.
 If you’re unsure about what that journey might look like, try mapping it out.
 Customer journey maps are a great way to visualize a person’s experience with your company — from start to finish.